 Explore the role of the art museum in contemporary society with the world-class cultural institutions of New York City as your classroom.

-Students will critically examine how museums create narratives through the display of artworks, including the choice of what gets included or excluded from such narratives.
-Students will question whether an object’s meaning changes through acquisition for a museum collection, and they will explore how museums can respectfully display works from diverse periods and cultures or repatriate objects to their place of origin.
+Students will critically examine how museums create narratives through the display of artworks, including the choice of what gets included or excluded from such stories.
+Students will question whether an object’s meaning changes through acquisition for a museum collection, and explore how museums can respectfully display works from diverse periods and cultures or repatriate objects to their place of origin.
 In going behind the scenes and speaking with museum professionals, students will investigate how issues such as museum architecture, exhibition design, and curatorial practice all contribute to our understanding not only of works of art but also of ourselves and our perceptions of global cultures.

 Visits will include a broad range of important New York art museums, including both larger, encyclopedic museums and smaller, more specialized venues.